ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 - `url` — URL.
 [String](../data-types/string.md).

 :::note
-The URL can be specified with or without a scheme.
+The URL can be specified with or without a protocol.
 Examples:

 ``` text
 svn+ssh://some.svn-hosting.com:80/repo/trunk